Hello, I’m Thorsten and I will be your tour guide today.

 What is your number one German food?

-That‘s like asking which one is my favourite child.
+That‘s like asking a parent which one is my favourite child.
 It depends on where in Germany I am and what time of the year it is as I‘m a big fan of local, simple and seasonal cuisine.
 If in Hamburg I need to have a Fischbrötchen, ideally a Matjesbrötchen.
 It’s basically a lightly pickled raw herring in a fresh bread roll with some slices of onion.
-In Berlin I will always have a Currywurst with Pommes (Chips)c, ideally from Konnopke which has been serving food since 1930.
+In Berlin I will always have a Currywurst with Pommes (chips), ideally from Konnopke which has been serving food since 1930.
 In winter there is nothing better than Käsespätzle, those are generally best in the south of Germany.